 Introduction to Standards of Team Care for Cleft Palate and Craniofacial Teams

-- Accurate information to patients and families/caregivers regarding services provided by those Teams that meet specified standards
+- Accurate information to patients and families/caregivers regarding services provided by those teams that meet specified standards.

 It is important to note that Team approval is a voluntary and non-exclusionary process.
 There is no judgment or statement of quality made about established Teams that have not selected to apply for approval; nor is holding approval required in order for health care professionals to organize and advertise themselves as a team.
-However, all Teams that do choose to undergo an external evaluation and demonstrate compliance with the standards for team care will be listed by ACPA as approved Teams.
+However, all Teams that do choose to undergo an external evaluation and report compliance with the standards for team care will be listed by ACPA as approved Teams.
 ACPA Approved Teams are the teams ACPA encourages patients and families to consider first for cleft and craniofacial healthcare needs.

 - Team Composition